Do we take cats?

 Absolutely!
 In fact, we encourage it.
 Please make an appointment, we are open

 9 am – 12 pm.

 Do you offer discounts for multiple dogs or multiple days?

 Yes.
 We have several packages available that will help bring down your costs if you have multiple dogs plus discounts for extended stays.
 Please check the daycare and boarding pages for more price and package information.

 What makes the OK Canine Corral different than a traditional kennel?

 Traditional kennels typically kennel your dog in a cage most of the day and may let them out briefly or they are in an outside run part of the day.
-As part of your pet’s home away from home, all dogs at the OK Canine Corral will enjoy daycare during the day before heading off to their private suite with a raised cozy cot for naptime/bedtime.
+As part of your pet’s home away from home, all dogs at the OK Canine Corral will enjoy daycare during the day before heading off to their private suite with a raised cozy cot with fresh water for a mid-day nap time/bedtime.

 Does someone stay with the dogs overnight?

 As with most boarding facilities, we do not have a person that spends the night with the dogs, but we do have a monitored security system and web cameras throughout the facility.
 Both owners live in adjacent neighborhoods only 2 minutes away.
 If your dog requires overnight monitoring, the best option would be to look into in-home pet care or veterinary care.